scottadkin/node-utstats-lite/README.md

 # Node UTStats Lite
 Unreal Tournament stats website using express and SQLite for the https://github.com/rxut/UTStatsLite mutator.
+MYSQL was used upto version 2.5.0, any release after uses sqlite but there is a tool to convert an existing mysql database to an sqlite one.

 # Main Features